DispooL/mytheresa_task/README.md

 docker-compose run artisan migrate:fresh --seed
 ```

+After running all of the commands, you can navigate to `localhost/api/products` and take a look at the api.
 I know that there are a lot of commands to run the project, while in specification for this challenge the main requirement is to have one command to run this.
 But I think they pretty simple and everyone can run it.

 Bringing up the Docker Compose network with `site` instead of just using `up`, ensures that only our site's containers are brought up at the start, instead of all of the command containers as well.
 The following are built for our web server, with their exposed ports detailed: